 Conclusion

-Of course, I do not condone abortion bans or these state actions against transgender people.
+Of course, I do not condone abortion bans, these state actions against transgender people, or the 2024 reelection of Donald Trump.

 The point here is that if there was any merit to the Rousseauian rationalizations of AOC, President Obama, Michael Moore, and Leonard Pitts, then their argument would have to apply consistently.
 Yet AOC talks as if the rationalization does not apply when state governments use the democratic process to undertake these actions that she correctly identifies as wrongful.
 And although AOC will not phrase it this way, these actions are wrong because they are indeed instances of voting democratic majorities imposing their will on individuals.